digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 Dublin Core   metadata schema is established by a working group.

 Jeffery Rothenberg publishes “Ensuring the Longevity of Digital Information”   in    _Scientific American_   .

 12 founding member institutions including NARA, NYPL and LoC.

 This schema attempts to universalize how electronic resources are described on the web.

-Millions of late 19th-century journals/monographs digitized, resulting in ~15,000 digital objects made available online.
+Millions of late 19th-century journals/monographs digitized, resulting in ~15,000 data objects made available online.

 ---